E-1 Visa for Treaty Traders: Rules and Benefits

 Change of Status

-The overall time it takes to process your E1 visa can vary depending on many factors, including the time of year and the individual consulate you use.
-With that said, a general estimate on a timeline can be somewhere around 2-3 months for an E1 visa application.
+The overall time it takes to process your E-1 visa can vary depending on many factors, including the time of year and the individual consulate you use.
+With that said, Processing times for E-1 visa applications vary by consulate and can range from a few weeks to several months; check the specific consulate’s current estimates.

 Change of Status

-The E1 visa is only valid for 2 years; however, there is no limit to the number of extensions you can apply for.
+E-1 status is generally granted in up to two-year increments per admission or approval, and there is no limit on the number of extensions if you continue to qualify.
+Visa validity periods vary by reciprocity.
 To apply for an extension of status, here are some forms you may need to file with USCIS:

 • Form I-129: Form I-129 is the Petition for a Nonimmigrant Worker.
 This document requests that a foreign national be allowed to work for a temporary period in the United States.

-Please note that if employment duties or ownership of the company changes, or if your employment ceases, you will be required to update your paperwork.
-Please be aware that, under an E1 visa, a treaty trader may only work in the activity for which they were originally approved.
+If there are material changes to employment duties, ownership, or employment, you may need to file an amended petition or take other action to remain in compliance.
+Please be aware that, under an E-1 visa, a treaty trader may only work in the activity for which they were originally approved.

-The E1 visa is a special visa for businesspeople from certain treaty countries.
-The E1 visa allows to work in the US and carry out substantial trade between individuals and firms in the United States and the country of which they are a citizen or national.
-You should now have a much stronger understanding of the various aspects of the E1 visa, including the E1 visa benefits, the E1 visa requirements, and the E1 visa process.
+The E-1 is a nonimmigrant visa for treaty traders from certain treaty countries.
+It allows eligible nationals to work in the United States and engage in substantial trade, principally between the United States and the treaty country of nationality.
+You should now have a much stronger understanding of the various aspects of the E-1 visa, including the E-1 visa benefits, the E-1 visa requirements, and the E-1 visa process.

 If you have any questions on any of the information discussed in this guide, feel free to email me directly at contact@ashoorilaw.com.
 I’m very responsive via email and happy to help you.